 A VPN is as good as the privacy it provides for its users.
 That being said, we also need to add right away that this may also depend on your needs.
 However, since we are focusing on whether Betternet is good and safe for torrenting or not, this VPN has to match our criteria to be a recommendable service.

-Of course, it is scary enough to learn that prying eyes can find out about your physical location through leaks, but the real issue is that your internet traffic can be linked to you, too.
-You can easily do the math yourself what this could mean in case of torrenting, right?
+Of course, it’s scary enough to learn that prying eyes can find out about your physical location through leaks, but the real issue is that your internet traffic can be linked to you as well.
+You can easily do the math yourself regarding what this means in the case of torrenting, right?

 Let’s talk some more about privacy and Betternet.